-It is the responsibility of the person paying the top-up to ensure that enough money is transferred to cover the extra services used.
-If the top-up is not sufficient, the additional wages or bills will not be paid.
+It is the responsibility of the person paying the topup to ensure that enough money is transferred to cover the extra services used.

 What if I can't manage my DP any longer?

 If you have been the responsible person for your own Direct Payment (nobody else has taken the responsible person role for you), there may come a time when you don't want to or aren't able to do this - either for a period of time, or permanently.
 This may be due to illness, fatigue or difficulties with memory, concentration and understanding.